 Nicole’s mother, Sandra (Julie Hagerty), has her own, particular personable relationship with her son-in-law.
 When Nicole moves back to Los Angeles, Charlie continues to divide his time between New York and LA.
 They both want an amicable separation without lawyers, but Nicole is persuaded to seek one out.
 She hires a lawyer at the top of her game in Nora Fanshsaw (Laura Dern) and the gloves come off.

 Marriage Story reminded me of Kramer v Kramer, although this is less of a weepy than the 1979 drama starring Dustin Hoffman and Meryl Streep.
 In this case, it has the look and feel of a stage play.
 Many of the sets are minimalistic – in fact particularly sparse – reflecting a sense of loss.

 Writer-director Baumbach has crafted a sensitive piece that makes you think and feel.
 It features a series of searing performances starting with the two leads, who go toe to toe.
 They’re well supported by Robertson as their son; and Dern, Ray Liotta and Alan Alda as Nicole and Charlie’s respective lawyers.
 Dern as Fanshaw and Liotta (Jay) are a pair of hawks, while Alda (Bert Spitz) is more old school/humanitarian.

 What goes on between them isn’t pretty.
 A lot is said in Marriage Story, but a residue of sadness remains.
 It’s in limited theatrical release before appearing on Netflix on 6 December 2019.

 - Dead to Me (Netflix) – streaming review

 - Russian Doll (Netflix) – streaming review

-- Modern Love (Amazon Prime) – streaming review
+- The Two Popes (Netflix) – streaming review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.